DatGuy84/CSE-15L-Lab-2.0/index.md

   to give `dialogues` its String values.
-* When `/add-message` is apart of the url, the `handleRequest` method searches for the query, and `parameters` splits the query by the & symbol which separates the message and user.  `Mparameters` splits the message part and assigns it to the `message` variable, and `Uparameters` splits the user part and assigns it to the `user` variable.
-The `dialogue` variable is then given a value in the format `user`: `message` and is added to `HistoryList` and returns the `history` method.
-Since the `history` method is called, for every string in `HistoryList`, the variable `dialouges` is given the value of each string in `HistoryList` which is separated by `\n`.  `dialouges` is returned and prints out the string.
+* When `/add-message` is apart of the url, the `handleRequest` method searches for the query, and `parameters` splits the query by the & symbol which separates the message and user.  `Mparameters` splits the message part and assigns Hello to the `message` variable, and `Uparameters` splits the user part and assigns jpolitz to the `user` variable.
+The `dialogue` variable is then given a value in the format `jpolitz: Hello` and is added to `HistoryList` and returns the `history` method.
+Since the `history` method is called, for every string in `HistoryList`, the variable `dialouges` is given the value of each string in `HistoryList` which is separated by `\n`.  `dialouges` is returned and displays `jpolitz: Hello`.
 ```
 Second Message
 ```